-A matriculated student in good academic standing may apply for and receive a Leave of Absence (usually no longer than a year) while maintaining status in his or her degree program.
+A matriculated student in good academic standing may apply for and receive a Leave of Absence (usually no longer than a year) while maintaining status in their degree program.
 If a student is in the first semester of study, the Leave request will be reviewed at the end of the semester when grades are available.
-A student may not request a Leave of Absence for the semester in which he or she is enrolled.
+A student may not request a Leave of Absence for the semester in which they are is enrolled.
 Students wishing to return from a Leave of Absence are required to submit an Application for Readmission with the Admissions Office to indicate their interest in returning.